 While the two-step mechanism seems plausible for certain experiments, direct observation of such a process is not easy.
-Recently, direct visualization of the crystallization kinetics and pathways of nucleation in colloidal crystallization became possible.
-This provided detailed information on the MIP and the transition in colloidal suspensions.
-Colloidal systems exhibit similar phase behavior to atomic and molecular systems, and their large particle sizes enable visualization on a single-particle level.
-Using this technique, Tan et al. studied the liquidsolid phase transition and observed the formation of a metastable precursor under their experimental conditions, regardless of the final state and the interaction potential.24 Peng et al. studied the kinetics of a solid-solid phase transition using single-particle resolution video microscopy.
-They observed that the transition between two different solid states occurs via a two-step diffusive nucleation pathway involving liquid nuclei.25 This pathway is favored in comparison to onestep nucleation, because the energy of the solid-liquid interface is lower than that between the solid phases.
+Recently, direct visualization of the crystallization kinetics and pathways of nucleation in colloidal crystallization became possible and provided detailed information on the MIP and the transition in colloidal suspensions.
+Colloidal systems exhibit similar phase behavior as atomic and molecular systems, and their large particle sizes enable visualization on a single-particle level.
+Using this technique, Tan et al. studied the liquid-solid phase transition and observed the formation of a metastable precursor under their experimental conditions, regardless of the final state and the interaction potential .
+Peng et al. studied the kinetics of a solid-solid phase transition using single-particle resolution video microscopy.
+They observed that the transition between two different solid states occurs via a two-step diffusive nucleation pathway involving liquid nuclei .
+This pathway is favored in comparison with the one-step nucleation because the energy of the solid/liquid interface is lower than that between the solid phases.

-While these experimental observations on colloidal systems demonstrate that two-step nucleation follows Ostwald's step rule for simple liquids, 16,19,26,27 the application of this concept to other systems, in particular protein crystallization, is still challenging.
-The dimensions of proteins on the nanometer scale limit the applicability of optical methods for the study of MIP formation.
-Because of the larger size and slow dynamics of colloids, the microstructural arrangement of colloidal particles typically relaxes in a time scale of seconds, which leads to various non-equilibrium phenomena in these systems.
-Moreover, the interaction potentials in these colloidal systems are isotropic, whereas the effective proteinprotein interactions are often non-isotropic, involving hydrophobic and electrostatic patches as well as ion-bridges.
-The quantitative description remains poorly understood.28-30
+While these excellent experimental observations on colloidal systems demonstrate that the two-step nucleation follows Ostwald's step rule for simple liquids 16,19,26,27, the application of this concept to other systems, in particular the protein crystallization, is still challenging.
+The small dimensions of proteins on the nanometer scale limit the applicability of optical methods for the study of the MIP formation.
+Because of the larger size and slow dynamics of colloids, the microstructural arrangement of colloidal particles relaxes typically in a time range of seconds, which leads to various non-equilibrium phenomena in these systems.
+Moreover, the interaction potentials in these colloidal systems are isotropic, whereas the effective protein-protein interactions are often non-isotropic involving hydrophobic and electrostatic patches as well as ion-bridges.
+The quantitative description remains poorly understood 28-30.

-For these systems, in which direct visualization is not possible, another method has to be developed to characterize the MIP and the nucleation and growth kinetics.
-Here, we argue that two-step nucleation can be distinguished from the classical one-step process by following the overall crystallization kinetics.
-When a MIP exists, particular care should be paid to distinguishing the sequential and parallel pathways.
-The sequential pathway corresponds to real two-step nucleation, in which the crystals nucleate from the MIP.
-The parallel pathway consists of the parallel formation of the MIP and crystals, in two one-step nucleation events from the liquid.
-The different pathways are illustrated in Fig. 1.
+For these systems in which the direct visualization is not possible, an other method has to be developed to characterize the MIP and the nucleation and growth kinetics.
+Here, we argue that the two-step nucleation can be distinguished from the classical one-step process by following the overall crystallization kinetics.
+When a MIP exists, particular care should be paid for distinguishing the consequential and the parallel pathway.
+The consequential pathway corresponds to the real two-step nucleation, in which the crystals nucleate from the MIP.
+The parallel pathway consists of the parallel formation of MIP and crystals in two one-step nucleation events from the liquid.
+The different pathways are illustrated in Figure 1.